blender/blender/doc/python_api/rst/info_quickstart.rst

 Before Starting
 ===============

 This document isn't intended to fully cover each topic.
 Rather, its purpose is to familiarize you with Blender Python API.

 A quick list of helpful things to know before starting:

 - Blender uses Python 3.x; some online documentation still assumes 2.x.
-- The interactive console is great for testing one-liners, It also has autocompletion so you can inspect the API quickly.
+- The interactive console is great for testing one-liners.
+  It also has autocompletion so you can inspect the API quickly.
 - Button tool tips show Python attributes and operator names.
 - Right clicking on buttons and menu items directly links to API documentation.
 - For more examples, the text menu has a templates section where some example operators can be found.